badr-ach/JAVA-RMI/README.md

 This one contains a DAO class, used to get data from JSON file.

-- A file reader is associated to the json file storing data File reader is parsed to get a JSONObject.
+- A file reader is associated to the json file storing data.
+File reader is parsed to get a JSONObject.